 -

-If you are interested in hosting a training event at your museum, contact the USCIS Office of Citizenship at office.of.citizenship@uscis.dhs.gov.
+If you are interested in hosting a training event through your museum, contact the USCIS Office of Citizenship at office.of.citizenship@uscis.dhs.gov.

 -